 - Find Set up an Alternate Appearance.

-Follow the instructions on the screen to set up Face ID for the other person, or a drastically different version of yourself that your iPhone might see on a regular basis.
-This includes the use of heavy makeup, sunglasses, hats, etc.
+- Follow the instructions on the screen to set up Face ID for the other person, or a drastically different version of yourself that your iPhone might see on a regular basis.
+This includes the use of face masks, heavy makeup, sunglasses, hats, etc.

-Why you should set up an Alternate Appearance
+Why you should set up an alternate appearance Face ID

 You may be asking yourself, "why would I want to give someone else access to my device with their face?" or "why do I need to set up an alternative appearance?
 Isn't it supposed to know who I am?"

-Firstly, sometimes your significant other may need to use your phone for something, like making a phone call or looking something up and they don't have their own phone with them at the moment.
-It happens.
+Sometimes your significant other may need to use your phone for something, like making a phone call or looking something up and they don't have their own phone with them at the moment — it happens.
+Plus, it's good in case of an emergency situation.
 So if you don't want to give them your passcode, which I think could be more sensitive, just let them set up their face as an "Alternate Appearance" so they can quickly get into your phone and not bug you for the passcode every time.

 I just wish that the Alternative Appearance allowed for more than just one more face, though.
 I think it should be similar to Touch ID, where you could store up to four or five fingerprints for the device to scan, which I always did (two fingers on both my left and right hands, and one for my significant other).